What is it? Why is it interesting?

 -

-Optimizing the geometric mean of the the ending distribtution of the process is mathematically equivalent to optimizing the median of the ending distribution of the process.
+Optimizing the geometric mean of the ending distribution of the process is mathematically equivalent to optimizing the median of the ending distribution of the process.

 -